Geoffrey Rush: 1979–1995: Rise to prominence

+Rush made his film debut in the Australian film Hoodwink in 1981.
+His next film was Gillian Armstrong's Starstruck, the following year.
 Rush's acting credits include William Shakespeare's plays The Winter's Tale (with the State Theatre Company of South Australia in 1987 at The Playhouse in Adelaide) and Troilus and Cressida (at the Old Museum Building in 1989).
 He also appeared in an ongoing production of Oscar Wilde's The Importance of Being Earnest as John Worthing (Ernest) (in which his wife, Jane Menelaus, appeared as Gwendolen).

-Rush made his film debut in the Australian film Hoodwink in 1981.
-His next film was Gillian Armstrong's Starstruck, the following year.

-1990s

 In the 1990s Rush appeared in small roles on television dramas, including a role as a dentist in a 1993 episode of the British television series Lovejoy.
+Rush starred opposite Cate Blanchett in a production of David Mamet's two-character play Oleanna (1993) at the Sydney Theatre Company.
+It was Blanchett's first major role after graduating from the National Institute of Dramatic Arts.
+Rush played a university professor entangled with a student played by Blanchett.
+She described the role as a "seminal one for [her], which hit the world at that time, making it electric."
+She also described Rush as a mentor to her.
 Rush also continued his work in theatre.
 In 1994, Rush played Horatio in a production of Hamlet alongside Richard Roxburgh, Jacqueline McKenzie and David Wenham in the Company B production at the Belvoir St Theatre in Sydney.

+1996–2002: Breakthrough and acclaim

 Rush made his film breakthrough with his performance in 1996 with Shine, for which he won the Academy Award for Best Actor.
-Rush had once learned the piano up until aged fourteen but took up piano lessons again thirty years later for the role in order not to require a hand double.
+Rush had once learned piano up until aged fourteen and retook piano lessons again thirty years later for the role, choosing to perform most of the piano playing himself rather than using a hand double.
 That same year, James L. Brooks flew him to Los Angeles to audition for the part of Simon Bishop in As Good as It Gets and offered him the role, but Rush declined it (it went to Greg Kinnear).
 In September 1998, Rush played the title role in the Beaumarchais play The Marriage of Figaro for the QTC.
 This was the opening production of the Optus Playhouse at the Queensland Performing Arts Centre at South Bank in Brisbane.
 A pun on Rush's name (and the circumstances) was used in the opening prologue of the play with the comment that the "Optus Playhouse was opening with a Rush".